igrishaev/pg2/docs/folders.md

 (pg/execute conn query {:as fold/java})
 ~~~

-Alias:
+Alias: `:java`

 ~~~clojure
 (pg/execute conn query {:java true})
 ~~~

-### Reduce
+### `reduce`

-The `reduce` folder acts like the same-name function from `clojure.core`.
-It
-accepts a function and an initial value (accumulator).
-The function accepts the
-accumulator and the current row, and returns an updated version of the
+Acts like `clojure.core/map`.
+It accepts a function and an initial value (accumulator).
+The function accepts the accumulator and the current row, and returns an updated version of the
 accumulator.

 Here is how you collect unique pairs of size and color from the database result: